stolostron/deploy/README.md

 ```bash
 1.0.0-SNAPSHOT-2020-03-13-23-07-54
 ```
-2. Depending on your script Option choice, Red Hat ACM will be deployed or deploying.
+2. Depending on your script Option choice, `OCM` will be deployed or deploying.
 Use 'watch oc -n open-cluster-management get pods' to view the progress.

-3. The script provides you with the `Red Hat Advanced Cluster Management for Kubernetes` URL
+3. The script provides you with the `Open Cluster Management` URL

 Note: This script can be run multiple times and will attempt to continue where it left off.
-It is also good practice to run the uninstall steps if you have a failure and have installed multiple times.
+It is also good practice to run the `uninstall.sh` script if you have a failure and have installed multiple times.

 ## Manually deploy using only `oc` commands